Economy of Kazakhstan: Foreign direct investment

+13 Kazakhstan's regions out of 14 saw investment growth in 2020, despite the COVID-19 pandemic.
+High growth of investment was in the construction sector, specifically in Turkestan region and Zhambyl region as well as Shymkent city.
+The gross foreign direct investment (FDI) inflow in Kazakhstan reached $28 billion in 2022, a record-high in the past ten years.
+FDI inflow went up by 17.7 percent since 2021 when it reached $23.8 billion.
+In 2012, this figure stood at $28.9 billion.
+The Atyrau Region received most of the investment – $8.3 billion (a 48.3 percent increase), followed by Almaty city with $7.6 billion (10.9 percent), Astana – $2.2 billion (107.2 percent), the East Kazakhstan Region – $2.2 billion (3.1 percent), and the Aktobe Region – $1.2 billion (11.2 percent down).

+One of the main areas for investment is renewable energy, as Kazakhstan has one of the largest solar and wind potentials in the region.
+Moreover, it has abundant reserves, amounting to 90% of Central Asia's total, of critical raw materials, which are essential for the deployment of technologies like wind turbines (with rare earth magnets), batteries (lithium and cobalt) and semiconductors (polysilicon).
+In November 2022, the EU had already recognised Kazakhstan's value for the green transition by signing a strategic partnership for the supply of critical raw materials, as well as green hydrogen.

 Investor support

 Kazakhstan's investment environment is defined by the government's support for foreign investors.
 To increase the FDI inflow, the country established the Kazakh Invest National Company, or Kazakh Invest for short.
 It is a one-stop shop for investors that facilitates investment projects' implementation process from an idea to implementation, as well as ensures aftercare services.
 In 2018, Kazakh Invest helped develop more than 70 investment proposals in a variety of industries: metallurgy, petrochemistry, food industry, tourism and other.
 It included creating a business plan, financial model and teaser development.

+Currently, Kazakh Invest is involved in 216 investment projects and initiatives worth $42.5 billion that will create around 47,000 jobs.
+This year, 4 investment projects worth $217 million have been launched with the support of the organization, while 85 projects worth $12.3 billion are being implemented.

 In order to facilitate foreign investment, Kazakhstan launched in 2020 an online portal elicense.kz, which allows to conclude investment contracts online reducing red tape.
 The first agreement that was concluded via the portal was between Kaz Solar 50 and the German company Solarnet Investment GmbH for a renewable energy project worth ₸5 billion.